 If you leave your AVC plan invested this will give your pot a chance to grow, but as with any investment, the value of your plan could go up as well as down.

-If your AVC plan started on or after 1 April 2014 you must take your AVC plan at the same time as you take your main LGPS pension.
+If you paid into the LGPS on or after 1 April 2014 you must take your AVC plan at the same time as you take your main LGPS pension.

 <Only use paragraph below for active members>